andreasmuelder/statecharts.online/index.md

 - Easy to test
 - Easy to extend

 As you model more complex systems, these simple concepts remain the same.
-You’ll just add more structure—like nested states or parallel regions—to manage complexity.
+You'll just add more structure—like nested states or parallel regions—to manage complexity.

-But at its core, it’s still all about answering:
+But at its core, it's still all about answering:
 - Where are we now? (**State**)
 - What just happened? (**Event**)
 - What should we do about it? (**Transition**)

 # Chapter 3: Variables – Giving Your Statechart a Memory

-Statecharts become truly powerful when they can *remember* things — and that’s exactly what variables allow them to do.
+Statecharts become truly powerful when they can *remember* things — and that's exactly what variables allow them to do.

 With variables, your statechart can:
 - Count how many times something happened